 of wash water unfit?

-2. Only tap water used to make ink or mixed
+2. Only two sources of tap water when mixed

 into ink has been linked to infection.

 One by an Arizona maker of ink using tap water, and